Available in VPC

 1. Public Subnet (Internet Gateway only)

 A public subnet is required to create a load balancer with an public IP assigned.
-Users may request a public IP from VPC > Public IP on the NAVER Cloud Platform console and assign it to a load balancer.
-If no public IP is specified, a new public IP will be applied.
+You may request a public IP from VPC > Public IP on the NAVER Cloud Platform console and assign it to a Load Balancer.
+If no public IP is specified, a new public IP is applied.

 2. Private Subnet